The Rock Garden of the Ohio State Reformatory

-By Becky McKinnell, Archivist/Historian
+By Rebecca McKinnell Archivist/Historian

 In the early days of recording oral histories at the Ohio State Reformatory, one interview stood out for the way it captured the mix of routine duties, sudden violence, and human irony that surrounded the prison.
 The storyteller was Ohio State Trooper Bob Shetler, who spent time at the Reformatory working with men preparing to return to life on the outside.